3arthh4ckDevelopment/3arthh4ck-Plugins/README.md

   ## Description

-  This plugin adds a lot of the 32k modules from [Guinness Client](https://github.com/The-Gopro336-Archive/Guinness-Deobf/) and the Phobos 32k Criticals module
+  This plugin adds a lot of the 32k modules from [Guinness Client [FORK]](https://github.com/KuroHere/Guinness-Deobf) and the Phobos 32k Criticals module

   ## Usage